Transcendence and linear relations of $1$-periods: Filtration by Degree

-\begin{rem}Our definition is the contravariant analogue of \cite[Definition~3.1]{ayoub-barbieri}.
-By loc. cit.
-Proposition~3.2 it suffices to consider $X$ of dimension at most $n$.
-The period version of the argument for $n=1$ is given in Proposition~\ref{prop:reduce_C}. \end{rem}
+\begin{rem} Our definition is the contravariant analogue of \cite[Definition~3.1]{ayoub-barbieri}.
+By \cite[Proposition~3.2]{ayoub-barbieri} it suffices to deal with the case when $X$ has dimension at most $n$.
+The period version of the argument for $n=1$, which is the case of our interest is given in Proposition~\ref{prop:reduce_C}. \end{rem}

-For $n=0$, the category $d_0\MMN(k,\Q)$ is the category of Artin motives, see \cite[Theorem~4.3]{ayoub-barbieri}.
-It is the $n=1$ case that is of direct relevance for us.
+For $n=0$, the category $d_0\MMN(k,\Q)$ is the category of Artin motives; see \cite[Theorem~4.3]{ayoub-barbieri}.
+The following theorem discusses the case $n=1$, which is of direct relevance for us.